Jurickson Profar Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 11th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in MLB.

-- The Angels have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.
+- The Angels have a 4.15 team ERA that ranks 15th across all league pitching staffs.

-- The Angels rank 15th in baseball in home runs surrendered (83 total, 1.1 per game).
+- Angels pitchers combine to rank 14th in baseball in home runs allowed (84 total, 1.1 per game).

-- Canning (5-2) takes the mound for the Angels in his 12th start of the season.
-He's put together a 4.40 ERA in 59 1/3 innings pitched, with 55 strikeouts.
+- Anderson makes the start for the Angels, his 14th of the season.
+He is 4-1 with a 5.64 ERA and 51 strikeouts through 68 2/3 innings pitched.

-- The right-hander's most recent appearance came on Saturday against the Kansas City Royals, when he went six innings, surrendering two earned runs while allowing three hits.
+- In his most recent time out on Sunday, the lefty went five innings against the Kansas City Royals, giving up two earned runs while surrendering six hits.

-- In 11 games this season, the 27-year-old has put up an ERA of 4.40, with 8.3 strikeouts per nine innings.
-Opponents are hitting .242 against him.
+- The 33-year-old has an ERA of 5.64, with 6.7 strikeouts per nine innings, in 13 games this season.
+Opponents have a .289 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.